usethis::create_package("path/to/mypackage")32 Building packages

 weight / height^2

-Markdown in roxygen is enabled by adding Roxygen: list(markdown = TRUE) to DESCRIPTION.
-Then you can use **bold**, *italic*, `code`, and [function()] for cross-links.
+Markdown in roxygen is enabled by adding Roxygen: list(markdown = TRUE) to DESCRIPTION, which lets you use **bold**, *italic*, `code`, and [function()] for cross-links.

 Document the “why”, not just the “what”. @param x A numeric vector tells me the type. @param x Body mass in grams; must be positive tells me how to use it.